Quickstart for Ascend on Snowflake

 - a Role

 Start in the Snowflake UI and sign into the account you will use with Ascend.
 Click Create toward the top left of the screen and select SQL Worksheet.
-You will run SQL commands to create the Snowflake resources for Ascend.
+You'll run SQL commands to create the required Snowflake resources for Ascend.

-Now navigate to the Ascend UI and click into the settings toward the top right of the screen.
+Now, navigate to the Ascend UI and click into Settings toward the top right of the screen.
 Navigate to the Instance settings.
-You will need to store the password for the Snowflake user in the Instance Vault to allow Ascend to access the Snowflake resources.
+You'll need to store the password for the Snowflake user in the Instance Vault to allow Ascend to access Snowflake resources.
 Click Manage Secrets under the Instance Vault section and add a secret with the Snowflake user password.

-, though you can use any name you like.
+, although you can feel free to use any name you like.

-Keep note of the password you use here.
-You will need it to setup the Snowflake User in the next step.
+Store the password you use here.
+You will need it to set up the Snowflake User in the next step.

 Use a password manager to generate a secure password.
 On MacOS (or Linux) you can use openssl

-to generate a random password in your terminal:
+to generate a random password in your terminal as follows:

 openssl rand -base64 32

-Head back to the Instance settings in the Ascend UI and scroll toward the bottom and Edit Instance Store.
+Head back to the Instance settings in the Ascend UI and scroll toward the bottom to Edit Instance Store.
 Select Snowflake and fill out the details.
-Then click Get Setup Script.
+Then, click Get Setup Script.
 This will populate a SQL script using the values you entered.

-Paste the script into the Snowflake SQL Worksheet, updating the password to match the value in your Instance Vault.
+Paste the script into the Snowflake SQL Worksheet, and make sure to update the password to match the value in your Instance Vault.

 The password is not filled in for you in the script.
 After copying it to the Snowflake UI, ensure you update the password with the secret value you used above.

-With the resources created, go back to the Ascend UI and click Check and Update Instance Store.
+Now that you've created the necessary resources, return to the Ascend UI and click Check and Update Instance Store.

 Congratulations!
-You have successfully set up Snowflake as an Ascend Instance Store.
+You successfully set up Snowflake as an Ascend Instance Store.

-Setup Snowflake for use as an Ascend Data Plane
+Set Up Snowflake as an Ascend Data Plane

 - a User